mapleset/GetData-030-Course-Project/CodeBook.md

 mean = Mean (average) value of a set of data points std = Standard deviation
-GroupMean = Mean of all samples taken for each grouping of Subject and Activity '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+GroupMean = Mean of all samples taken for each grouping of Subject and Activity '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions

 Units
 =================